-Richard Cobbett has... nothing to add to that.
-In fact, after seeing the name of this week's bit of obscura, you should know all you need.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
+After seeing the name of this week's bit of obscura, you should know all you need.
 Stick around though.
 The Muppets turn up near the end.
 Honest.

 Drinking leper vomit.
 Being served a beloved pet in a bun.
-Being dragged naked behind the Orient Express on train tracks sprinkled with salt and broken glass.
+Being dragged naked on train tracks sprinkled with salt and broken glass.
 Drowning in a vat of live maggots.

 Oh, hello there, readers.
 You just joined us, the PC Gamer team, in our weekly game of "Things That Are More Fun Than Microshaft Winblows 98".
 We've been playing it for the last decade and a half, for an hour a day, and unlike this terrible excuse for a CD-ROM, we never seem to run out of material.
-So far, only three things have been disqualified for going too far: the movies of Seltzer and Friedberg, because at least Microshaft doesn't risk being sued by Satan for removing his writing credit, a dentist getting the hiccups during root canal surgery, and the other parodies from creator Parroty Interactive: Star Warped, The X-Fools, and one of the few games to specifically spoof another: Pyst.
+So far, only three things have been disqualified for going too far: the movies of Seltzer and Friedberg, a dentist getting the hiccups during root canal surgery, and the other parodies from creator Parroty Interactive: Star Warped, The X-Fools, and one of the few games to specifically spoof another: Pyst.
 Shudder.

-Microshaft Winblows 98 is simply content to be the funniest thing this side of spelling Microsoft with a $ in the middle.
+Microshaft Winblows 98 is content to be the funniest thing this side of spelling Microsoft with a $ in the middle.
 It's not really a game, although it has a few of them in it, but more of an interactive comedy CD-ROM.
-The premise is that two Microsoft employees, Meg and Graham, have secretly put together this game to break into software development - Meg to stick it to the Man, Graham to gently poke fun at his idol, Billy G - and somehow you've found it on the network.
+The premise is that two Microsoft employees, Meg and Graham, have secretly put together this game to break into software development—Meg to stick it to the Man, Graham to gently poke fun at his idol, Billy G—and somehow you've found it on the network.
 Your challenge is to climb your way up the corporate ladder from the Tech Support department all the way to a meeting with Bill Gates himself,

 CLARIFICATION: Yes, that was supposed to be funny.

 "Okay, so what's on our hit-list?
 Thing #1: Bill Gates is a nerd.
-Everyone okay with that?"
+Everyone OK with that?"